The Best Time for Paving and Sealcoating in NJ and PA

 Summer is another favored time for paving and sealcoating, especially in July and August when temperatures tend to hover between 80°F and 90°F. Warm weather allows asphalt to cure quickly, speeding up the paving process.

 However, summer heat comes with its challenges.
 If temperatures exceed 90°F, the asphalt mix can become too soft, complicating the paving process.
 For sealcoating, high temperatures may lead to rapid evaporation of solvents, resulting in uneven finishes.
-For optimal results, schedule your work during the cooler parts of the day, such as early morning or late afternoon.
+For optimal results, I schedule my work during the cooler parts of the day, such as early morning or late afternoon.

 Fall: The Perfect Balance